Embargo Act of 1807: First supplementary act

 Meanwhile, Jefferson requested authorization from Congress to raise 30,000 troops from the current standing army of 2,800, but Congress refused.
 With their harbors for the most part unusable in the winter anyway, New England and the northern ports of the mid-Atlantic states had paid little notice to the previous embargo acts.
 That was to change with the spring thaw and the passing of yet another embargo act.

 With the coming of the spring, the effect of the previous acts were immediately felt throughout the coastal states, especially in New England.
 An economic downturn turned into a depression and caused increasing unemployment.
 Protests occurred up and down the eastern coast.
 Most merchants and shippers simply ignored the laws.
-On the Canada–US border, especially in Upstate New York and in Vermont, the embargo laws were openly flouted.
+On the Canada–United States border, especially in Upstate New York and in Vermont, the embargo laws were openly flouted.
 Federal officials believed parts of Maine, such as Passamaquoddy Bay on the border with the British territory of New Brunswick, were in open rebellion.
 By March, an increasingly-frustrated Jefferson had become resolved to enforce the embargo to the letter.